 - the specific 802.11 protocol it runs

 - the strength of its device transmitter

 - the nature of physical obstructions and/or radio interference in the surrounding area

-If you need more juice (because you live in a mansion), then pop along to your neighbourhood electronics store (or Google) and ask them about wireless extenders.
+If you need more juice, then pop along to your neighbourhood electronics store (or Google) and ask them about wireless extenders.